Archive for the ‘Habitat Advocacy’ Category

 Essentially, we think we know this small creek valley over the past 21 years quite intimately.

-We respect where we live here, regarding this natural creek valley as our the environs of our neighourhood; and as an extension of our home environment.
+We respect where we live here, regarding this natural creek valley as the environs of our neighourhood; and as an extension of our home environment.
 To us and to many local residents, this is a beautiful natural creek valley; quiet, peaceful and with a sense of a peaceful welcoming sacred spirit.
 Our friendship with local elders (some of whom have since passed away) as well as our readings of historical research, confirm this.
 Since arriving here to call this place home in 2001, our family feels strongly connected to The Gully, like many of our neighbours.

 But although we consider The Gully to now be our home after two decades, we are not so family or spiritually connected to The Gully as those who have come before us, who were here long before us but forcibly evicted by authorities.
 It was simply because they were too poor to protest and fight against powerful and wealthy outsiders who usurped The Gully for their own selfish ends.